 According to a 2017 Spiceworks survey of IT professionals the most common reasons that their employers monitor employees is to protect against malware and phishing scams, to prevent unacceptable user behavior, to prevent users from visiting inappropriate websites, for liability management/compliance purposes, and to protect sensitive information.

-This section will overview the advantages of monitoring employees and provide examples of how employee monitoring is used by businesses.
+This section will overview the pros of employee monitoring and provide examples of how employee monitoring is used by businesses.

 Overall, the greatest pro of employee monitoring is the level of visibility it provides into employee work habits.
-As previously mentioned these insights provide data that is used to improve operational efficiency, legal compliance, and security in businesses.
+These insights are used to improve operational efficiency, meet compliance requirements, and improve security in businesses.

 At its core, time theft occurs when an employee accepts payment for work or time they did not actually complete.
 Time theft comes in a range of degrees of severity, from employees mismanaging their allocated break times all that way up to intentionally fraudulent claims.